Wednesday, December 4

 universities, with the ability to share a compelling vision of the institutions

-and its role in helping regions grow and states succeed.
+and their role in helping regions grow and states succeed.
 What do these leaders

 see as successful advocacy strategies?
-And how can government relations
+How can government relations

 professionals work more closely with their presidents?
 This panel of